 Community-engaged teaching includes service learning, internships, and other opportunities for students to work with schools, community organizations and businesses to apply and build upon the knowledge and skills gained in the classroom.

 Community-engaged research brings faculty and students together with community organizations, institutions and schools to advance their knowledge together.

-Education outreach includes continuing education, distance learning, and summer programs and summer camps.
+Educational outreach includes grant-funded projects targeting specific subjects and groups as well as professional development, continuing education, distance learning, and summer programs and summer camps.

 Cooperative Extension delivers educational programs and technology to enrich the lives, the land, and the economy of North Carolina’s limited-resource individuals, families and communities.